avatosystems/avatosystems.github.io/README.md

 ## Applications

-Avato excels in the following types of scenarios, any of which can literally save your organization millions of dollars and years of effort:
+Avato excels in the following types of scenarios, any of which can save your organization significant time, expense and pain on your journey to modernization:

 - You're a financial institution facing a major conversion project.
 Avato can isolate connected systems and mirror the old systems' APIs so that connected applications are not affected by the conversion.